awsdocs/aws-datasync-user-guide/doc_source/API_DescribeLocationFsxLustre.md

 # DescribeLocationFsxLustre<a name="API_DescribeLocationFsxLustre"></a>

-Returns metadata about an Amazon FSx for Lustre location, such as information about its path\.
+Provides details about how an AWS DataSync location for an Amazon FSx for Lustre file system is configured\.

 ## Request Syntax<a name="API_DescribeLocationFsxLustre_RequestSyntax"></a>